 "If considering breast reconstruction, research surgery/surgeon, recovery times and possible problems thoroughly beforehand.
 Talk to women who have had the different procedures performed and ask to see pictures of final results" -- Robin

 You should have time to consider your options before your breast cancer surgery.
 If you are unsure whether or not you will want a reconstruction, you can choose to have a temporary tissue expander inserted at the time of your surgery.
-This can stay in place for up 18 months and gives you time to decide whether or not you want to have a reconstruction.
+More information about tissue expanders are below.

 If you have already had breast cancer surgery, it is not too late to consider breast reconstruction.
 You can talk to a breast care nurse or your breast surgeon, or make an appointment to see a plastic or reconstructive surgeon.